 Financing Your Education

 St. Olaf College charges its students a comprehensive fee, which is set annually by the Board of Regents.
-This fee includes tuition (up to a maximum course load of 4.50 courses per semester), full board and room for on-campus students (special arrangements are made for off-campus students), class dues, the college newspaper, and admission to athletic events, artist series, and convocations.
+This fee includes tuition (3.0 to 4.50 courses per semester), full board and room for on-campus students (special arrangements are made for off-campus students), class dues, the college newspaper, and admission to athletic events, artist series, and convocations.

-Above and beyond the tuition, including possible overload charge, additional costs should be anticipated for books, private lessons in music, and special courses, including study skills and off-campus programs.
-(See Additional Costs and Fees for detailed information.)
+Above and beyond the tuition, including possible overload charge, additional costs should be anticipated for books, private lessons in music, special housing arrangements, and special courses, including study skills and off-campus programs.
+See Additional Costs and Fees for detailed information.

 St. Olaf aims to maintain all published charges throughout the school year, but reserves the right to make adjustments and change procedures should unforeseen conditions make it necessary.

 Students pay in two installments.
-The first semester payment is due on August 26, 2016; the second semester payment is due on January 20, 2017.
-If payments are not made on time, a finance charge of .5% per month is assessed on the unpaid balance.
+The first semester payment is due on August 1, 2017; the second semester payment is due on January 3, 2018.
+If payments are not made on time, a finance charge of .5 percent per month is assessed on the unpaid balance.
 Future registration and release of official student records will not be permitted until the balance is paid in full.

 Monthly Payment Plan

-Ten equal payments on the balance due (after financial aid and $300 prepayment) beginning July 15.
-Students enrolling in this plan after July 15 may double or triple the first payment to catch up on missed payments.
+Ten equal payments on the balance due beginning July 15 or August 1.
+Students enrolling in this plan after the start date must catch up on missed payments.
 A participation fee of $70 applies.
 The service is administered by Tuition Management Systems (TMS).

 Quarterly Payment Plan

-Four equal payments on the balance due (after financial aid and $300 prepayment) beginning July 15 and continuing on September 15, December 15, and March 15.
-A participation fee of $70 applies.
+Four equal payments on the balance due beginning July 15 and continuing on September 15, December 15, and March 15.
+A participation fee of $65 applies.